Kairotic/coding-with-knots/quipu.md

 ## Methods

-How to approach a representation of which we know that we don't know *what* it represents?
-Even more, a representation of which we don't know *how* it represented?
-It is reported that quipus were reformulated all the time, they were a dynamic medium, more like a chalkboard than a book; and we cannot take it as a given that they were read from left to right only.
-The problem resembles that of the archeological reconstruction classical *chaînes opératoires* in the production process of paleolithic stone tools, only that here, the resulting artefact, rather than only a result, is meant to convey information.
+How to approach something of which we only know that it represents something we don't know?
+Even more, where we don't know in what way it is represented?
+From reports we learn that quipus were reformulated in use – they were a dynamic medium, more like a chalkboard than a book; they were used to archive, to convey, and operate on information.
+Resembling scripture, we still cannot take it as a given that they were read from left to right only.

+The problem resembles that of the archeological reconstruction of *chaînes opératoires*: the multi-faceted paths of actions that resulted in paleolithic stone tools, paths which sometimes can be read out of the left-overs.
+Only that here, the resulting artefact, rather than merely a result, is meant to actively convey and compute information.
+Where the translation and computation practice is unknown, however, progress is difficult.

-Thus, the best we can do here is to propose a heuristic widening of the horizon of translations, both in modality (image and sound) and in temporality (reading methods).
+For the time being, the best we can do is to superpose the left-overs of past methods with our own translational and computational practices, and hope for a heuristic widening of the horizon.
+In the following we briefly address what we have done so far in the direction of a widening: in *modality* (image and sound) on the one hand, and in *temporality* (reading methods), on the other.

 ## Visualisation